Membership problems in braid groups and Artin groups

 When studying finitely generated submonoids of Artin groups certain natural algorithmic problems naturally arise.
 The most fundamental of these is the \textit{membership problem}, which given a finitely generated submonoid of the group asks whether there is an algorithm that, given an element of the group (as a word over the generators), can decide whether that element belongs to the submonoid.
 This generalizes the subgroup membership problem, also sometimes called the generalized word problem, which asks about deciding membership in a finitely generated subgroup.

 In this article we will study the membership problem in finitely generated submonoids, and more generally rational subsets, of Artin groups.
 We will also investigate a range of other related membership-type decision problems including the fixed-target submonoid membership problem and semigroup intersection problem.
 Further motivation for studying the submonoid membership problem in Artin groups comes from the fact that the word problem for Artin groups can be reduced to deciding membership in particular finitely generated submonoids.
 For example, it is not hard to see that for any Artin group if membership in the Artin submonoid of that Artin group is decidable then it follows that the Artin group has decidable word problem.
-Indeed, in this case to decide whether a given word equals the identity one can first check whether it belongs to the Artin submonoid and, if it does, use the fact that the Artin monoid (trivially) has decidable word problem to test whether the word equals the identity in the Artin monoid, and hence in the group.
+Indeed, in this case to decide whether a given word equals the identity one can first check whether it belongs to the Artin submonoid.
+If it does not belong to the submonoid, then it is not equal to the identity element; and if it does, then we can use the fact that the Artin monoid (trivially) has decidable word problem to test whether the word equals the identity in the Artin monoid, and hence in the group.